-Brighthouse Financial has entered into a merger agreement to be acquired for $70.00 per share in cash.
+Brighthouse Financial has agreed to be acquired for $70.00 per share in cash, representing a definitive merger transaction.

 Buyback activity reduced 59.2% — capital being redeployed elsewhere or cash conservation underway.